-Paris, a magnificent city, which is the second largest French speaking metropolis in the world, it’s famous all over the world for plenty of reasons: delicious long baguettes, crunchy croissants, breathtaking architecture and the musical language of love.
+You will be surprised but there are various top secret Paris attractions that no one tells you about.
+And no wonder, Paris is the second largest French speaking metropolis in the world.
 You are probably surprised, but Kinshasa, capital of the Democratic Republic of the Congo is in first place.
-Nevertheless growing from a small village, Paris today is an influential and tremendous metropolis with diverse areas.
+Nevertheless growing from a small village, today it’s an influential and tremendous metropolis with secret Paris attractions.

-But before you get lost in this French urban jungles, overwhelmed by the choice of sights, let me guide you through the hidden parts of the huge historical metropolis.
-Let us be a tiny bit different and observe not the typical touristic places.
+But before you get lost in this French urban jungles, overwhelmed by the choice of sights, let me guide you through the best unique places in Paris.
 Just one reminder, don’t forget to charge you camera, to capture the beauty of the magnificent city.
 My advice, take a power bank with you.
 I’m using Lumsing® 16000mAh, which is great.
 It charges your phone within 30 minutes and you can use the battery 8-10 times until you need to plug it in again.

 Regarding Paris´magnitude you might be using the public transport.
 It’s very simple to orientate yourself in the city, because there are plans and signs everywhere, showing you the way.
 If you stay just for a weekend you might get 10 tickets for 14, 10€.
 If you want to buy a single trip ticket, it would cost you 1,90€.
 If you are planing to stay for longer, it might be worth to get a rechargeable week card, which works from Monday until Sunday and costs 5€.
 For 25€ you will be able to use every public transport up to 18 times.
 You can buy these cards at any counter, just don’t forget to bring a photo of yourself in a passport size.

-After an amazing waking up procedure in Le Petit Chateau you can visit another marvelous area, which is just a 15 minutes walk away and it’s next to metro station Etienne Marcel.
+After an amazing waking up procedure in Le Petit Chateau you can visit another cool place in Paris, which is just a 15 minutes walk away and it’s next to metro station Etienne Marcel.
 This district is popular with it’s numerous cafés, open terraces and restaurants.
 It’s a great spot to have a break after the never-ending sightseeing and get some inner fuel.
 Additionally it’s a place to be in the evening, when every location seduces French habitants and curious tourists with it’s happy hour.

 Every first Sunday of the month the entrance to the vibrant arts exhibitions of Centre Pompidou are for free.
 If you missed that opportunity then you can also visit the hyper-industrial restaurant, Georges, with magnificent panoramic views of Paris.
 You can access the restaurant by a free elevator.

-Continue exploring the city center, you will have a chance to see exposing Louvre and majestic gothic Cathedral Notre Dam de Paris.
-After acknowledging the historical masterpieces you may want a break in a hidden spot, located on the Square du Vert-Galant, just follow the stairs, leading you under the bridge.
+There is a top secret okay in Paris that only locals know about.
+It’s located on the Square du Vert-Galant, just follow the stairs, leading you under the bridge.
 It may sound suspicious, but it’s a beloved spot by locals to observe the scenic view of the river and Louvre.
-Just don’t forget to take a drink, so you will have the optimal justification to stay longer.
+Take a drink and you will have the optimal justification to stay longer.
 Afterwards you can visit the Eiffel Tower, which starts sparkling between 8 – 9 p.m.
 A memorable show!

 Climb the stairs and as an award you will see the picturesque view of the metropolis.
 Montmartre has long been known as a home of various Bohemian artists, like Picasso, Matisse and Dali.
 The area inspired and provided ideas for the incredible masterpieces for such great painters like Van Gogh and Utrillo.
 Nowadays you can find numerous painters on a square Place du Tetre, which is located just a few steps away from basilica Sacré-Coeur.

-As an authentic fan of the movie “The fabulous destiny of Amélie Poulain”, you should know that the majority of the scenes were filmed in the neighborhood of Montmartre, in Paris.
-We’ve already started with the amazing hill, so now it’s time to visit “Cafe des Deux Moulains”, which is very close to the Cathedral Sacré-Coeur.
+There are several Amelie Filming locations at Montmartre.
+As an authentic fan of the movie “The fabulous destiny of Amélie Poulain”, you should know that there is a “Cafe des Deux Moulains”, which is very close to the Cathedral Sacré-Coeur.
 You can soak in one of the movie scenes and imagine that you could meet Amelie here personally.
 The location has almost an exact environment that is familiar to us from the movie.
 The only missing piece, is the tobacco shop.
 Definitely enter the restroom and not only for being part of iconic Georgette’s and Jesophe’s love scene, but also to admire the film’s artifacts displayed behind the glass, one of them is the legendary travel gnome.
-Despite the fact, that the café played a significant role in the movie, it’s not overfilled with tourists.
-We could easy and quickly find a good place to sit down and immerse into the fabulous world of Amelie.

-I want to share another great treasure with the cyber universe, which is on the way out of Montmartre and is doubtlessly worth to mention.
-It’s a crazy ice cream shop, Glaces Glazed, with naughty but delightful flavors.
+This is one of the hidden gems in undiscovered Paris: A crazy ice cream shop, Glaces Glazed, with naughty but delightful flavors.
 The names of the sweets will make you giggle, but the mix of ingredients will make you curious.
 I really liked “Porn Cop”, a combination of pop corn and caramel.
 It already sounds divine!
 We even got delicious waffles for free.

 Since a couple of years every big city is willing to spend a huge amount of money on futuristic buildings of Philharmonics.
 Paris is not different, in 2015 this vast space ship, designed by the French architect Jean Nouvel, was presented to the public.
 The cost of constructions were expected to be just 170 million Euros, after having an enlightenment that it was not enough, the costs were multiplied 3-4 times.
 France self-proclaimed it’s innovative cultural center as unique in the world.
 But if you think about the invested money then it doesn’t make sense to spend the same insanely high amount into a twin building.

-The gigantic building is seen from far away and it’s walls resemble fish skin covered with silver scales.
-As almost every futuristic building nowadays it makes you think about a space ship: the metallic glow and curved shape could be an inspiration for the next Star Wars movie.
+So Philharmonic of Paris is another interesting place to visit in Paris.
 The new music complex entertains it’s visitors with concerts and various exhibitions.
 It’s also possible to climb to the the top of the roof of the Philharmonic and enjoy the view of the city.

 In addition you would never guess what you can discover in the parking spots of St. Germain.
-Last but not least there is a sculpture in the garden of the famous church of St. Germain des Prés from the world-known artist, Picasso, but there is no sign, so everyone just passes by.
-As you can see there are numerous secrets hidden in the streets of Paris and to immerse in it’s history and to refresh your knowledge, it is necessary to have a guide.
+There is a Paris’ hidden gem a sculpture in the garden of the famous church of St. Germain des Prés from the world-known artist, Picasso.
+There is no sign, so everyone just passes by.
+As you can see there are numerous Paris’ hidden gems in the streets of a metropolitan and to immerse in it’s history and to refresh your knowledge, it is necessary to have a guide.
 My advice, join one of Mon Beau Paris tours for an affordable price and enjoy a toury time!